Raid-Training-Initiative/RTI-API/README.md

 ## File Information
 * `spec` is a folder containing a RAML specification to easily view the API design and what requests you can make.
 * `src` is a folder containing the code for this API, with `App.ts` being the executable file.
+* `postman` is a folder containing Postman collections and environments for unit tests and sampling the API.
 * `RTIBot-DB` is a submodule containing the documents and schemas for the database.
 * `.github` is a folder containing YAML files used to define GitHub actions for CI/CD.